 The William A. Schaffer Scholarship Endowment

-Bill Schaffer started teaching economics at GT in 1963.
-He took a year’s leave to avoid conflict of interest when building an economic model for the state of Georgia, so 2014 year marks his 50th anniversary of teaching here.
-A hallmark of Bill’s commitment to Georgia Tech during this half-century is that he always has put his students first.
+Bill Schaffer began teaching economics at Georgia Tech in 1963.
+A hallmark of Bill’s commitment to Georgia Tech during his tenure was his passion for putting his students first.
 To create a legacy that honors Bill and the many thousands of lives he has touched, this scholarship endowment provides enduring support for future generations of Georgia Tech students who major in economics.
 We seek additional contributions for this established endowment fund that will help us make the Georgia Tech experience more affordable for outstanding economics majors.

 A top-tier doctoral program is built around highly productive research faculty and highly capable and motivated students.
 Financial support in the form of doctoral fellowships permits us to attract high-quality students to our program.
 These funds are used to provide stipend enhancements and support funds that enable students to attend academic conferences that help them begin to develop critical networks of scholars with shared research interests.